okayamat/sinc-errorbound-infinite/README.md

 (4) f(t) = sqrt(cos(3 arcsinh t) + cosh(pi)) / (1 + t^2)

-Approximation is done by means of the Sinc approximation combined with a proper conformal map.
-Programs that begin with SE_Sinc use conformal maps given by Stenger [1], whereas other programs use the so-called double-exponential transformation described in [2, 3].
+Approximation is done by means of the Sinc approximation combined with a proper variable transformation.
+Programs that begin with SE_Sinc use variable transformations given by Stenger [1], whereas other programs use the so-called double-exponential transformation described in [2, 3].

 Each program investigates maximum approximation error among selected sampling points increasing N as N = 2, 7, 12, 17, 22, ..., then outputs